 The religiosity of “anarchists don’t vote” is in one sense a lie.
 Anarchists vote everyday by the small and large gestures we use to express the vigor of our opposition to authoritarian rule.
 Rather than waste a single word lambasting any friend or comrade who chooses to vote in this pivotal and perhaps already fixed election, let’s create a reality of resistance larger than words that does more than voting to express our opposition to the empire and our desire for a new world.

 I haven’t voted for a president since the 1968 quadrennial fraud where one war criminal, Hubert Humphrey, lost to Richard Nixon, who would become one.
-I plunked my ball down for Black Panther leader, Eldridge Cleaver, on the Peace and Freedom Party ticket.
+I plunked my ballot down for Black Panther leader, Eldridge Cleaver, on the Peace and Freedom Party ticket.
 I suspect that was the last time I will enter a voting booth.

 Humphrey had disgraced himself, stating infamously, “Vietnam is our finest hour,” even though the extent of the imperial slaughter had already been widely exposed Also, this once famous liberal was nominated beneath the truncheons of the Chicago cops at the uproarious 1968 Democratic Party convention.